RMD Help Center

 Uniform Lifetime Table

 The default table for most IRA owners.
-Assumes your beneficiary is 10 years younger than you, even if they're not.
 Used unless your spouse is your sole beneficiary AND more than 10 years younger.

 Example: At age 73, the factor is 26.5.
 With a $500,000 balance: $500,000 ÷ 26.5 = $18,868 RMD